mariano-fiorentino/amid/README.md

 Node.js REST interface for MongoDB, we modified mongodb-rest (https://github.com/tdegrunt/mongodb-rest) to manage more operation:

 - counting elements
-- distinct operation
+- "distinct" operations
-- excel export
+- excel/csv export
 - list of available db collection
 - list of keys of a specific query
 - Multithreading support